lightbringer/dota2ai/README.md

 This is how you start the mod.
 However, unless you configured config.lua to point to a working bot web service, nothing will happen.

 ##Assuming the mod works, how do I write bots?
 The mod assumes that there are a number of POST urls that accept and return JSON relative to the base URL that you configure in config.lua.
-In the nearer future, I will document and extend the content of the expected JSON objects here on github.
-For now, I'm afraid you have to reverse engineer my LUA and Java code if you want to start writing.
+I posted a brief description of them along with the transmitted messages [here](https://github.com/lightbringer/dota2ai/wiki/API).
+I tried to be brief and to give you "the big picture".
+For more detail, have a look at my LUA and Java code if you want to start writing.

 ##What exactly is this reference implementation?
 It's a Maven project that I created with eclipse to debug basic commands.
 It runs on Tomcat 8.
 Stackexchange or similar might be a good starting point to read up on these things.
 The project is a simple state machine for a Lina, that can go to the middle lane, farm, and randomly cast spells.
 She also retreats if her health falls under a certain percentage.
 You can control her with same basic commands in team chat like "lina go" or "lina buy tango".
 Not very complex, but everybody was to start somewhere :)